OMNIALowCode/omniadocs/docs/pages/omnia3/Management/omnia3_management_authentication_providers.md

 ## 1. Introduction

-OMNIA let's configure multiple authentication providers, allowing you to deliver a better authentication experience to the end-users.
+On OMNIA Platform we can configure multiple authentication providers, allowing you to deliver a better authentication experience to the end-users.

 This feature enables you to provide a single sign-on experience in organizations with AD FS and Authorization with external authorization providers like Google or Microsoft.